What is the cost of a Tailor Made London suit?

 Second Appointment – Fitting

-As soon as your suit has been finalized.
+As soon as your suit has been finalised.
 We’ll arrange a fitting appointment.
 During your second appointment you’ll try your finished suit on and will discuss how it looks and feels.
 Occasionally due to personal client preferences we may make some minor alterations.
 These are done at our local workshop and will be completed in 2-3 days depending on our current workload.

 What kind of appointments do you offer?